 Directions to McGregor Mountain Lodge can be found on their website.
 Click here to go there.
 Their phone numbers are: 1-800-835-8439 or (970)-586-3457.

-2) Rocky Mountain Park Holiday Inn: if you prefer chain hotels, this is a good one.
+2) The Ridgeline Hotel: if you prefer chain hotels, this is a good one.
 You'll find that the rates are cheaper here than what you find at independent properties.
 I asked what their current rates were and later, checked their online rates.
 The online rates were cheaper so I suggest that if you'd like to stay here, book online.

 We visited a couple of the rooms, and they were clean and had everything that you would normally expect from a chain hotel including hair dryers in the bathroom.
 Of course, they have nice views of the surrounding mountains since the building is several stories high.
 This property includes an indoor pool and hot tub, and even has its own restaurant, (Longz Mountain Grill), which I've reviewed on this page.

 Directions to the Holiday Inn are: follow Hwy.
 36 to your first stop light in Estes Park.
 This cross street is Hwy.
 7 and is also called South St. Vrain Ave.
 Turn left onto this road then turn immediately right into the parking lot of the Holiday Inn.
 You'll see the big sign.

 Click here to see their website.
 And their direct phone number is: (970)-586-2332.